TritonDataCenter/rfd/rfd/0163/README.md

 In the event that the translation fails or `/%U/reports/firewall-logs/` is not writeable, an error will be returned to the hermes actor and the log file will not be removed from compute node.

-### Phased Delivery

-To meet initial needs while working toward a more scalable hermes implementation, the logarchiver work will be delivered in phases.

-XXX Phases 1 & 2 can probably be collapsed, which maybe makes it so that we can just do an upgrade of hermes in the sdc zone and forgo splitting it off into logarchiver0.

-The logarchiver service remains experimental until phase three begins.

-### Log Archiver Phase 1: Basic functionality.

-The initial implementation of logarchiver will be simple - comparable to the hermes instance found in the sdc zone.
-Each CN will have multiple hermes actors: the traditional sdc hermes instance and the new logarchiver instance.

-### Log Archiver Phase 2: Scalability

-The second phase of logarchiver will focus on scalability, with the goal of being able to scale up the capacity to be able to handle all cloud firewall logs as well as those traditionally handled by hermes in the sdc zone.

-The proxy is believed to be the least scalable part of the architecture.
-That will be addressed using one or more of the following techniques:

-* Use multiple hermes proxy instances in logarchiver0 that are fronted by HAProxy to balance the load between them.
-* Create multiple logarchiver service zones, each containing a hermes proxy.
-[Binder](https://github.com/joyent/binder) would then be used to distribute the load across the horizontally scaled proxy zones.
-* Create multiple logarchiver service zones, each containing a hermes master and proxy.
-This approach would require work to support multiple masters.
-* Replace the current hermes proxy with [nginx](https://nginx.org/en/).
-The actor is already provided with appropriate credentials to perform the upload - the proxy just needs to forward the TCP stream.

-This phase may also deliver load smoothing to ensure that there is not a "top of the hour" spike.

-### Log Archiver Phase 3: Retire hermes from sdc zone

-During this phase, hermes is removed from the sdc zone.
-The work previously done by this hermes instance is transitioned to logarchiver.

 ## FWAPI

 Currently rules look like: